Skip to Main Content

 All surgical procedures have a risk of complications, and these should be discussed with your doctor.

-76% Of men with BPH feel that surgery requires a tradeoff between symptom relief and side effects4
+of men with BPH feel that surgery requires a trade-off between symptom relief and side effects1

-1 in 2 Men with BPH did not realize how important maintaining ejaculatory function was to them before surgery4
+men with BPH did not realize how important maintaining ejaculatory function was to them before surgery1

-96% Of men with BPH wished their doctors would have discussed Aquablation with them4
+of men with BPH wished their doctors would have discussed Aquablation therapy with them1

 Surgical Procedure Type